apprenticeharper/DeDRM_tools/Topaz_Tools/lib/topaz-readme.txt

-dict0000.dat - dictionary of words used to build page descriptions page - directory filled with page*.dat files glyphs - directory filled with glyphs*.dat files
+dict0000.dat - dictionary of words used to build page descriptions page - directory filled with page*.dat files glyphs - directory filled with glyphs*.dat files img - directory filled with images color_img - directory used for color images

 3. REQUIRED: Create xhtml page descriptions with embedded svg that show the exact representation of each page as an image